joelprince2601/nasa_apex_alert/README.md

 **Sharks from Space** is a NASA Space Apps Challenge project that explores how satellite data can help us understand and predict shark foraging hotspots across the world’s oceans.

-Our approach combines cutting-edge **Earth observation data** from NASA missions with **machine learning** to map regions where sharks are most likely to hunt — driven by oceanic productivity, temperature, and circulation dynamics.
+Our approach combines cutting-edge **Earth observation data** from NASA missions with **machine learning** to map regions where sharks are most likely to hunt: driven by oceanic productivity, temperature, and circulation dynamics.

 By integrating these parameters with **real shark movement data** from the Movebank Animal Tracking Database, we aim to uncover patterns that connect space-based observations to marine predator behavior.